Ara Fell

 Ara Fell is a 2016 role-playing video game developed by Stegosoft Games for Microsoft Windows.
 An enhanced edition of the game was published by Dangen Entertainment for Android, iOS, Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One in March 2020.
-The game received generally mixed reviews, according to review aggregator Metacritic.

 Plot

 Setting

 Ara Fell takes place on the floating continent of Ara Fell, which features forests, villages, castles, and other fantasy settings on several interconnected floating islands.
 Centuries prior to the start of the game, a great war between elves and vampires nearly led to the elves' defeat, until they solidified themselves into stone, thus preventing the vampires from feasting upon them, or turning them into vampires as well.
 The vampires have continued to stagnate since the end of the war, while still coming into conflict with humans, dwarves, and the other races of Ara Fell.

 Story

 The game begins with 16-year-old Lita and her friend Adrian exploring a series of ruins in search of a magic elvish ring.
 During their search, Lita is separated from Adrian and discovers the ring upon an altar.
 After putting it on she begins seeing a ghostly figure guide her throughout the ruins, until she becomes too exhausted to continue her escape.
 She is found in the morning by Adrian and her father, where she is taken back to her home in the village of Aloria and scolded.
 Lita reunites with Adrian, and they learn that nearly all the town pets have gone missing in recent days.
 They discover that the pets are being held in a secret cavern under the house of a local man named Arger, who confesses to having vampire sympathies before being defeated by Adrian and Lita.
 Lita is considered an archery prodigy, and enters into the local competition.
 She rises through the competition to face the reigning champion, and on the verge of defeat invokes the elvish power within the ring and becomes the new champion.
 This display of magic catches the attention of a group of visiting sorcerers, who recognize the source of Lita's new power.
 Forgiving his daughter, Lita's father agrees to take her on a hunting trip the following day, before being approached by the visiting group.